tylim88/styled-break/README.md

 if the 1st breakpoint doesn't exist, the whole media query doesn't exist, no style would be applied.

-if the 1st breakpoint exist 2nd breakpoint doesn't exist, such as appending `_randomZT2t2`, there would be no 2nd media query, which mean, it has only `min` media query.
+if the 1st breakpoint exist but 2nd breakpoint doesn't exist, such as appending `_randomZT2t2`, there would be no 2nd media query, which mean, it has only `min` media query.

 ### Without Media Query